Things to Know about Multiple Sclerosis for MS World Day

 - Heat can make MS symptoms worse.

-- Spasticity is a stiffness of the limbs resulting from increased muscle tone and is common in people with MS. It is a result of demyelination that occurs in nerves that regulate muscle tone.
+- Spasticity is a stiffness of the limbs resulting from increased muscle tone and is common in people with MS.

 - Optic neuritis is an inflammation of the optic nerve, and is a common symptom of MS.